Foxboron/Blog/content/blog/pam-auth-bypass.md

 This is clearly unfortunate for people that relies on PAM authentication for their systems, and a good lecture as to why you probably shouldn't use PAM for this.
-Also some material for people that strongly believes Arch is not suitable for servers.
+Also some material for people that strongly believe Arch is not suitable for servers.
 Win-win!

 As of taping, the PAM package has been patched in Arch and currently going